-Thunderhead will keep Confidential Information (which of course extends beyond Personal Data) it receives confidential and, except with the prior written consent of the disclosing party, and will:
+Thunderhead will keep Confidential Information (which of course extends beyond Personal Data) it receives confidential in accordance with the relevant agreement between the Customer and Thunderhead and, except with the prior written consent of the Customer or as permitted in the relevant agreement, will:

-- not disclose or make available the Confidential Information in whole or in part to any third party, except as expressly permitted by the disclosing party;
+- Not disclose or make available the Confidential Information in whole or in part to any third party; and

-- apply the technical and organisational measures as Annexed to this Policy to Confidential Information
+- Apply the technical and organizational measures as detailed in to this Policy to Confidential Information.

 Thunderhead has appointed an overall Data Protection Officer who is responsible for:

-- conducting reviews of internal procedures to ensure that they continue to provide adequate protection of Data and Confidential Information;
+- Conducting reviews of internal procedures to ensure that they continue to provide adequate protection of Customer Data and Confidential Information;

-If you have any queries regarding this Policy or its Schedules please contact the Data Protection Officer at our Soho Customer Experience Centre.
+If you have any queries regarding this Policy, please contact our Data Protection Officer by email at firstname.lastname@example.org.

-This Policy and its Schedules will be updated from time to time by the Data Protection Officer to reflect any changes in legislation or in our methods or practices.
-The current issue of the Policy will be available from our website at Thunderhead.com or from Danny Robinson our Data Protection Officer.
+This Policy will be updated from time to time by the Data Protection Officer to reflect any changes in legislation or in our methods or practices.
+The current issue of the Policy will be available from our website at Thunderhead.com or from our Data Protection Officer.